fklemme/Kueue/README.md

 ### Install Rust

 Make sure you have a C/C++ compiler installed.
+Then, install Rust as usual.

     curl https://sh.rustup.rs -sSf | sh

+The command is taken from the [Rust](https://www.rust-lang.org/tools/install) website.

+### Install OpenSSL

+You need to install OpenSSL headers as a dependency of Kueue.
+On Ubuntu, the following will suffice:

+    sudo apt install pkg-config libssl-dev

 ### Install Kueue

-You need to install OpenSSL headers beforehand.
-For instance, on Ubuntu:

-    sudo apt install pkg-config libssl-dev
+Use Cargo (which is included in the Rust installation) to install Kueue.

     cargo install kueue

 This will install `kueue` (the client), `kueue_server`, and `kueue_worker` into the `bin` folder of your Rust installation.